 --Shape: We try to breed a doe who is wedge shaped when viewed from the side or top (long rear rib) and wider at the rump than at the withers.
 We also like a doe who is quite proportionate having the same length canon bone, as stifle, as rump (both from side to side and hips to pins) etc. We like the rump angle to be about 20% to 25%.
 We like the rear legs to allow for a straight line (ruler or stick) to be dropped from the pins through the hock and dew claw and hoof.
 We like the front leg to be right under the withers with a ruler to be dropped straight down the front leg through the hoof.
+We like to see the brisket when viewing from the side.
 We want the back to be intermediate in length and relatively flat rising into the withers.
 We want a doe who is 30”-34” at the withers when mature, but not bigger nor much smaller.

 --Head: They must have a gopher ear and we have never had anything but that.
 We also try to breed for a slightly dished face, with a bit of a wedge in the head as well with a slightly wider forehead then nostrils (even though the breed standard calls for a straight face), the eyes should dominate the head.
 We are not as successful at getting this all the time.
 A deep jaw and wide nostrils are very important in our breeding program as we think it relates to production performance.
 (A side note you can have a deep jaw and wide nostrils with any type of nose profile.)